Communities In Schools of Central Texas Leadership

 Sharon Vigil

-Sharon trusts that communities have the answers and is an unapologetic believer in young people, the brilliance they carry, and the adults that uplift them.
-Sharon joined Communities In Schools of Central Texas as its first Chief Operations Officer, and within three years was promoted to the Chief Operations and Equity Officer for her Diversity, Equity and Inclusion work within the agency.
-In this role Sharon led all aspects of programmatic strategy, the agency’s systems and infrastructure, and embedded DEI into the fabric of the agency.
-Sharon was named the new CEO of the organization in September, 2022.
+Sharon joined Communities In Schools of Central Texas as its first Chief Operations Officer, and within three years was promoted due to her deep, community-rooted expansion of the agency.
+She led all aspects of programmatic strategy, the agency’s systems and infrastructure, and embedded community engagement into the fabric of the agency.

 María Isabel Campos